arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 }
 ```

-So, `ForAll` is a method that feed the Generator with some source of randomicity and a default size (100, specifically), generating a `Property`.<br/>
+So, `ForAll` is a method that feeds the Generator with some source of randomicity and a default size (100, specifically), and which generates a `Property`.<br/>
-In other words, `ForAll` does not execute the test yet: it gives you back an instance that you might possibly compose with something else, before executing it.
+In other words, `ForAll` does not execute the test just yet: it gives you back an instance of `Property` that you might possibly compose with something else, before executing it.
 Yes, functional programmers have a real obsession with composition.

-The assertions are actually performed by the final `Check.QuickThrowOnFailure(property)`.
-If you stick your nose in the xUnit code, you will convince yourself that an xUnit assertion is nothing but a piece of code that raises an exception when a particular condition holds. `Assert.True()` in xUnit boils down to:
+The assertions are actually performed by the final `Check.QuickThrowOnFailure(property)`.<br/>If you crack open the xUnit code, you will convince yourself that an xUnit assertion is nothing but a piece of code that raises an exception when a particular condition holds. `Assert.True()` in xUnit boils down to:

 ```csharp
 public static void True(bool? condition, string userMessage)